NEXT EVENT SEATING CHART: Comerica Bank High School Sportsmanship Luncheon, presented by the Fellowship of Christian Athletes

 COMMUNITY SERVICE PROJECTS:

-We have put approximately $200,000 worth of weights and weight equipment into 41 Greater Houston high schools in 16 years.
+We have put more than $200,000 worth of weights and weight equipment into 42 Greater Houston high schools in 17 years.

-We have teamed up with the Houston Texans’ Sean Washington, the director of player development, to distribute excess cleats and tennis shoes to needy area high schools.
+We have teamed up with the Houston Texans to distribute excess cleats and tennis shoes to needy area high schools.